RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 We do not recommend changing the following parameters from the defaults.

 `start_buffer_td`: a timedelta object representing how much additional time before the start_datetime to add when looking for data.
+Negative values are changed to 0 seconds.
 If `None` or not given, 120 seconds is added.
 The default value is `None`.

 _Examples:_